dhpollack/dhpollack/resume_v2/content/README_with_frontmatter.md

 Lastly, due to my proficiency with linux, I was the ML team’s de facto systems administrator for our in-house multi-GPU dev machines, so I’m proficient with the \*nix cli ecosystem.

-### Machine Learning Fellow @ Fellowship.ai

-##### Berlin - 01/2019 to 04/2019

-Once again, I developed an end-to-end solution to do image classification on a fashion dataset.
-We achieved state of the art results in the task classifying a fashion style from the Fashion14 dataset.
-In preparation for a weekly reading group, I optimized an implementation of memory networks on the babi question answer dataset.
-Worked on implementing semi-supervised semantic segmentation utilizing Deep Extreme Cut and DeepLab-v3+.

 ### Lead Developer @ PyTorch Audio

 ##### Berlin - 06/2017 to 01/2019

 I was the lead developer for PyTorch’s official audio loading library, torchaudio, and continue to be involved in the project.
 I work directly with the PyTorch team at Facebook on this project.
 I have implemented input error checking testing, audio datasets, variable length input collate functions, audio IO funcationality via SoX (Sound eXchange), and added audio transformations (both implemented directly in PyTorch and using PyTorch’s c++ hooks for SoX’s effects chain).
 Additionally, I transferred the main PyTorch project’s code flaking and documentation standards to this project.
 In October 2018, I was invited to the PyTorch developer conference for my contributions to the project.
 I continue to follow the project and contribute when I can.
+I am an author on the paper, "torchaudio: Building Blocks for Audio and Speech Processing" (submitted to ICASSP Oct.
+2021).

+### Machine Learning Fellow @ Fellowship.ai

+##### Berlin - 01/2019 to 04/2019

+Once again, I developed an end-to-end solution to do image classification on a fashion dataset.
+We achieved state of the art results in the task classifying a fashion style from the Fashion14 dataset.
+In preparation for a weekly reading group, I optimized an implementation of memory networks on the babi question answer dataset.
+Worked on implementing semi-supervised semantic segmentation utilizing Deep Extreme Cut and DeepLab-v3+.

 ### Machine Learning Engineer (Student Job) @ YEAY GmbH